-MARINE ENVIRON MENT PROTECT TION COMMITT EE (MEPC) Reference to SD, if applicable Description Target completion year Parent organ(s) Associated organ(s) Coordinating organ output for Status of output for Year 2 References 1.
-Improve implementation 1.18 Development of guidance on assessments and applications of remote surveys, ISM Code audits and ISPS Code verifications 2024 MSC/ MEPC III In progress MSC 105/20, para.
+MARINE TION COMMITT EE (MEPC) Reference to SD, if applicable Output number Description Target completion year Parent organ(s) Associated organ(s) Coordinating organ Status of output for Year 1 Status of output for Year 2 References 1.
+Improve implementation 1.18 Development of guidance on assessments and applications of remote surveys, ISM Code audits and ISPS Code verifications 2024 MSC/ MEPC 111 In progress MSC 105/20, para.
 18.52 1.
-Improve implementation 1.21 Review of the 2011 Guidelines for the control and management of ships' biofouling to minimize the transfer of invasive aquatic species (resolution MEPC.207(62)) 2023 MEPC PPR In progress PPR 9/21, section 7 1.
+Improve implementation 1.21 Review of the 2011 Guidelines for the control and management of ships' biofouling to minimize the transfer of invasive aquatic species (resolution MEPC.207(62)) 2023 MEPC PPR In progress ; PPR 9/21, section 7 1.
 Improve implementation 1.23 Evaluation and harmonization of rules and guidance on the discharge of discharge water from EGCS into the aquatic environment, including conditions and areas 2022 2025 MEPC PPR Extended PPR 9/21, section 10; MEPC 78/17, paras.
-5.9 to 5.18 and 14.14 output in the prov visional age extend the target completion enda of a future session of the se of substances) of the scop e Sub-Comm nittee (after PPR 10) subject to for urther proposals to the Com mittee on pa art 3 (regulatory 1.
-Improve implementation 1.24 Review of the BWM Convention based on data gathered in the experience-building phase 2023 MEPC In progress MEPC 78/17, section 4 Improve implementation 1.25 Urgent measures emanating from issues identified during the 2023 MEPC In progress MEPC 78/17, section 4
+5.9 to 5.18 and 14.14 Note : MEPC 78 output in the prov matters) and par agreed to: visional ag t 4 (databa extend the target completion enda of a future session of th se of substances) of the scop year to 2025 e Sub-Comm be of work of ; not include the nittee (after PPR the output by int e output in the pr t 10) subject to fi terested Membe ovisional agendaurther proposals or States and inte a for PPR 10 to the Com ernational or 0; and consi mittee on pa ganizations ider reinstating the art 3 (regulatory 1.
+Improve implementation 1.24 Review of the BWM Convention based on data gathered in the experience- building phase 2023 MEPC In progress 5 MEPC 78/17, section 4 1.
+Improve implementation 1.25 Urgent measures emanating from issues identified during the 2023 MEPC In progress 6 MEPC 78/17, section 4

-MARINE ENVIRON MENT PROTECT TION COMMITT EE (MEPC) Reference to SD, if applicable Output number Description Target completion year Parent organ(s) Associated organ(s) Coordinating organ Status of output for Year 2 References experience-building phase of the BWM Convention 1.
-Improve implementation 1.26 Revision of MARPOL Annex IV and associated guidelines-to introduce provisions for record-keeping and measures to confirm-the lifetime performance of sewage treatment plants MEPC III / HTW PPR In progress PPR 9/21, section 14; MEPC 78/17, paras.
-14.7 to 14.11 carried out be ca treatment plants; ptured in the (2) consider amend the title of the existing he scope of work, i.e. (1) introller amending the definition of ohibit fitting comminuting and duce provision "person" as ons for record-ke provided in regu eeping and mea lation 1 of MARI sures to confirm the lifetime performand e of sewage 1.
-Improve implementation 1.30 Review of the 2014 Standard specification for shipboard incinerators (resolution MEPC.244(66)) regarding fire protection requirements for incinerators and waste stowage spaces MEPC SSE In progress SSE 8/22, section 19

-Note: SSE agreed to a draft MEPC resolution on amendments to the 2014 Standard specification for shipboard incinerators (resolution MEPC.244(66)), as set out in annex 17, for submission to MEPC 79 with a view to adoption.
+MARINE ENVIRONMENT PROTECTION COMMITTEE (MEPC) Reference to SD, if applicable Output number Description Target completion year Parent organ(s) Associated organ(s) Coordinating organ Status of output for Year 1 Status of output for Year 2 References experience-building phase of the BWM Convention 1.
+Improve implementation 1.26 Revision of MARPOL Annex IV and associated guidelines to introduce provisions for record- keeping and measures to confirm the lifetime performance of sewage treatment plants 2023 MEPC III / HTW PPR In progress PPR 9/21, section 14; MEPC 78/17, paras.
+14.7 to 14.11 Note: MEPC 78 carried out be ca treatment plants; and passengers; agreed to a ptured in th (2) consid and (3) pr amend the title of the existing he scope of work, i.e. (1) intro ler amending the definition of ohibit fitting comminuting and output 1.26 duce provisio "person" as disinfecting to "Revision of Mons for record-kep provided in regu systems (CDS) IARPOL Annex eeping and mea lation 1 of MARI on new ships.
+IV and associate sures to confirm POL Annex IV, ta ed guideline the lifetime aking into ac es", and that performanc ccount perso specific work to be e of sewage ons other than crew 1.
+Improve implementation 1.30 Review of the 2014 Standard specification for shipboard incinerators (resolution MEPC.244(66)) regarding fire protection requirements for incinerators and waste stowage spaces 2022 MEPC SSE In progress SSE 8/22, section 19 Note: SSE agree out in annex 17, ed to a draf for submis t MEPC resolution on amend sion to MEPC 79 with a view ments to the to adoption.
+2014 Standard specification for shipboard incine erators (reso olution MEP C.244(66)), as set